fmattioli/Feijuca.Keycloak.AuthServices/README.md

 - Custom endpoints (open a PR to discuss additional features).

 ## Getting Started - Multi tenancy configuration
-If you wish use  to accomplish the goal to use multi tenancy concept based on each realm on your keycloak instance, here is the steps to configure it:
+To accomplish the goal to use multi tenancy concept based on each realm (Where each realm would be a different tenant), here is the steps to configure it:
+TODO: Descrever passos necessarios no keycloak para mapear o tenant para o token.
-1. Fill out the appsettings configs related to your realms (tenants)
+1. Filled out appsettings file on your application, relate all of yours realms (tenants)
    ```sh
    {
       "AuthSettings": {